 - Recreational activities that can be done at a steady state, such as skateboarding or surfing.

 The great thing about LISS is that it can easily fit in with your lifestyle!
 You can choose anything you like if you are able to do it at a steady and moderate pace for around 30-45 minutes.

-I’ve mentioned this before but if you like to walk your dog for LISS, it only counts if they’re the type of dog who can walk briskly and doesn’t stop every two seconds to sniff or explore!
-Remember, it’s called Low-Intensity Steady State cardio for a reason — it needs to be steady!
+I’ve mentioned this before but if you like to walk your dog for LISS, it only counts if they’re the type of dog that can walk briskly and doesn’t stop every two seconds to sniff or explore!
+Remember, it’s called low-intensity steady-state cardio for a reason — it needs to be steady!
 So, if your pet is anything like my two dogs, then taking them for a walk probably can’t count as your LISS!

 Time to schedule your LISS in!

-Not only is it great for your body, but it is great for your mind and can help to relax and de-stress you.
+It's great for your body, but it's also great for your mind and can help you to relax.

 If you don’t already include LISS into your weekly routine, I highly recommend it.
 If you’re a fitness beginner, you could even start your journey with a LISS session today!